Practice Studio

 Capo Advisor 0 G minor · Original key

-• Mark Knopfler plays fingerstyle rather than with a pick, giving the main riff its distinctive attack and tone.
+• Mark Knopfler plays fingerstyle throughout, using his bare fingers rather than a pick, which produces the distinctive percussive attack on the riff.

 Fender Stratocaster